LangExtract — Google's Open-Source IDP Python Library

-Google's open-source Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
+Google's free Python library for extracting structured information from unstructured text using large language models (LLMs), with every extracted entity mapped back to its exact character position in the source document.

 Overview